 He raised his eyebrows.
 “Really?
 Why?”

-I put my empty juice cup on the side-table next to the couch and smoothed my hair behind my ear again.
+I smoothed my hair behind my ear again.
 I just about beamed at him as I flickered my eyelashes to remember what I had said to her.
 “Well, I’ve told her how you are the most amazing and kind and brave man that I know.
-I’ve told her how funny you are and how much you loved me even when I was pushing you away.”
+I’ve told her how funny you are and how much you supported me even when I was pushing you away.”
 I bit my lip and the tears started to slip again.
 I quickly wiped them away when Zoe came running into the room with the iPad and plunked it on Chris’s lap.
 “Charge it Daddy!” she yelled at his belly button.

 “Come on,” I said to Zoe.
 “Let’s go jump on the trampoline.
 Say bye to Daddy.”